Where is Heidelberg University located?

 What must I do to prove my English proficiency?

-To enroll in full academic courses, a minimum score of one of the following is required:
+If English is not your primary language, to enroll in full academic courses, a minimum score of one of the following is required:

 - TOEFL: 79 (iBT); 550 (paper-based); Institutional Code: 1292